mluukkai/WebPalvelinohjelmointi2023/english/week8.md

 Rails 7 introduces Hotwire to help creating dynamic views in Rails easier, with minimal Javascript.

-**What problem do Hotwire techniques intend to solve:**
+**What problem do Hotwire techniques intend to solve?**

-- Rails "promise" and real benefit has been ability to provide a framework to build **full applications** quickly
-	- "Full application" definition is has changed in 15 years.
-Users are accustomed to having dynamic, mobile friendly experiences.
+The real benefit of Rails in the past has been that it allows creating **full applications** quickly.
+However, "Full application" definition has changed in 15 years.
+Users are accustomed to having dynamic, mobile friendly experiences: faster, partial, dynamic page loads and interactivity.

-	- Without upgrading the V part of MVC, Rails will easily become a backend-only framework: REST/GraphQL API for frontend clients, such as React, or mobile applications
+To deliver, developers have needed other software tools such as ReactJS library to create the services.
+This adds to the complexity of the apps and also diminshes the View part of RAils MVC into a REST/GraphQL API.

-- Handle the complexities of rapidly changing Javascript world
+So with the introduction of Hotwire, Rails sets out to handle the complexities of rapidly changing Javascript world and provide a more uniform way of handling needs of Full-stack applications.

-**The rationale:**

-- Build modern full-stack applications using only Rails
-- Expose minimal Javascript to developer and still have
-	- Partial page loads / updates, "AJAX"-type functionality
-	- Basic interactivity: ie. dropdowns, "read more", autocomplete...
-	- in the pipeline: native mobile experience using Rails

 **What does Hotwire include:**

-- Turbo - speed up pages by dividing page into components and dynamic updates
+- Turbo - speed up pages by dividing page into components and make dynamic updates
 - Stimulus - allow Javascript functionality with minimal Javascript
 - Strada (not yet available as a framework and not part of this course) - building iOS and Anrdoid applications using Rails and Turbo
   - Strada functionality is currently being developed as [turbo-ios](https://github.com/hotwired/turbo-ios) and [turbo-android](https://github.com/hotwired/turbo-android)